magpie-ea/magpie-site/datacollection/overview.markdown

 ### Frontend configuration

-By default, _babe relies on [Github Pages](https://pages.github.com/) to make experiments accessible online.
+By default, _magpie relies on [Github Pages](https://pages.github.com/) to make experiments accessible online.
 However, you may choose to use any static website host, such as [Netlify](https://www.netlify.com/) or [Gitlab Pages](https://about.gitlab.com/features/pages/) or even your own server, since in essence the experiments are composed of plain HTML/JS/CSS files.

 To deploy an experiment via Github Pages:
-1. make sure that the experiment repo is already on Github, e.g. https://github.com/babe-project/MinimalTemplate
+1. make sure that the experiment repo is already on Github, e.g. https://github.com/magpie-ea/MinimalTemplate
-2. Go to "Settings" tab of the repo, e.g. https://github.com/babe-project/MinimalTemplate/settings
+2. Go to "Settings" tab of the repo, e.g. https://github.com/magpie-ea/MinimalTemplate/settings
 3. Scroll down to find the section titled "GitHub Pages".
 Under "Source", choose "master branch" and click on save.
-4. The experiment should now be available at your-account.github.io/ExperimentName, e.g. https://babe-project.github.io/MinimalTemplate/
+4. The experiment should now be available at your-account.github.io/ExperimentName, e.g. https://magpie-ea.github.io/MinimalTemplate/

 <!--- Make sure that the entry point of the experiment is named `index.html`.
 Otherwise Github Pages will not be able to serve the experiment correctly. -->